catberry/catberry/docs/index.md

 From a high-level, all you really need to know is that there are [stores](#stores), [cat-components](#cat-components), and a store dispatcher that controls communication between them.

-[Stores](#stores) handle action messages from [cat-components](#cat-components), which trigger a `changed` event, that then cause Catberry to re-render every component that depends on the changed store.
+[`Stores`](#stores) handle action messages from [`cat-components`](#cat-components), which trigger a `changed` event, that then cause Catberry to re-render every component that depends on the changed store.

 The store dispatcher works in such way that once a store has been called to load data, it will not respect successive loading calls until the first has resolved.

 **[↑ back to top](#table-of-contents)**

 # Stores
-The store is a module that loads data from a remote resource using routing parameters.
+A `store` is a module that loads data from a remote resource using routing parameters.
 It also can handle action messages from cat-components or other stores and send requests to the remote resource changing data.
-It can emit `changed` event whenever it decides that data on the remote resource is changed and the application need to reload it.
+It can also emit a `changed` event whenever it decides that data on the remote resource has changed and the application should reload it.

-By default, all stores should be placed into `./catberry_stores` directory in your project.
-But you can change this directory by the [config](#config) parameter.
-Every file should export a class or a constructor function for creating store's instances.
+By default, all stores should be placed into the `./catberry_stores` directory in your project.
+But you can change this directory via a [config](#config) parameter.

-When Catberry initializes it does a recursive search in this directory and loads every store file.
-The relative file path without an extension becomes a store name.
+When Catberry initializes, it does a recursive search in `./catberry_stores/` and loads every store file.
+The store name will become the relative file-path.

-So, if you had the file hierarchy as following:
+For example, if you had the following structure:
 ```
 ./catberry_stores/
 	group1/